GA-BEWD-2014/BEWD-2014/02_Variables_Conditionals/slides/slides_02.md

 ##Robot Recap
 ###Its about changing how you think
 *	Think in logical steps to solve a problem
-*	Use Ruby keywords to make programs more efficient
+*	Use Ruby keywords to help solve those problems
 	*	Conditional Logic
 	*	Iteration